US Attorneys >

 State agents are usually familiar with state law requirements governing dealership licensing, motor vehicle titling, and document retention.
 This knowledge can prove invaluable during the course of an investigation.
 In addition, state agents tend to be intimately familiar with the motor vehicle documents needed in an odometer fraud/motor vehicle titling fraud investigation.
 Given that the investigations and prosecutions tend to require the accumulation of considerable documentation, obtaining the assistance of these agents is well-advised.

 After consultation with NHTSA's Office of Odometer Fraud Investigation, OCL developed a series of forms and form letters that can be used in conducting an odometer fraud/altered securities investigation.
 These forms should prove helpful in tracking down the "paper side" of an odometer fraud/altered securities investigation.
 They also can assist in the actual prosecution, as they include sample search warrant affidavits, indictments, and sentencing guidelines analysis.
-They can be obtained from the Internet at http://www.justice.gov/civil/cpb/cpb_home.html.
+OCL can be contacted at http://www.justice.gov/civil/consumer-protection-branch-home.